 - In an ion linac cell length has to increase (up to a factor 200 !) and the linac will be made of a sequence of different accelerating structures (changing cell length, frequency, operating mode, etc.) matched to the ion velocity. - 2.
-For electron linacs, $\beta = 1$, $l = \lambda/2 \rightarrow An$ electron linac will be made of an injector + a series of identical accelerating structures, with cells all the same length
+For electron linacs, $\beta = 1$, $d = \lambda/2 \rightarrow An$ electron linac will be made of an injector + a series of identical accelerating structures, with cells all the same length

-Note: in the example above, we have synchronism only if we neglect the increase in beta inside the structure !
+Note that in the example above, we neglect the increase in particle velocity inside the cavity !